vrcAlbert/documentation-api/source/php/configuration/application/metadata.rst

 :name: The name of the application.
 :namespace: In which PHP namespace all the classes of the application must be defined.
 :icons: In the 3 standard sizes 16*16, 32*32 and 64*64.
-:extends: Which application does your application extends.
+:extends: Optional.
+Which application does your application extends.
-:requires: Which applications does your application requires.
+:requires: Optional.
+Which applications does your application requires.
 Array or string (in the last case, considered as an array
     with a unique element).

 .. code-block:: php